loicmarie/playground-8maVaWFU/markdowns/introduction.md

 # The Power of Bitboards

-As you can now imagine, we call a **Bitboard** the BitArray application in 2D board games, and particularly in the game state representation.
+As you can now imagine, we call a **Bitboard** the BitArray application in **2D board games**, and particularly in the game state representation.

-Despite of the lack of clarity in the code, the goal is to transform all usual state operations (actions, end testing, depth/breadth search, scoring, state copy and other) into binary operations.
-I see I'm a little foggy, let's take examples and write some methods from our above example.
+Despite of the lack of clarity in the code, the goal is to **transform all usual state operations** (actions, end testing, depth/breadth search, scoring, state copy and other) **into binary and boolean operations**.

+I see I'm a little foggy, let's take examples and write some methods from our above example (the Tic-Tac-Toe).

 ### Is winning position